How To Do A Hypothesis Test In Statistics

 Defining Hypothesis Testing

 At its core, hypothesis testing is a method for testing a claim or hypothesis about a population parameter using sample data.
-A population parameter is a numerical value that characterizes some aspect of an entire population, such as the mean or standard deviation.
+Practically speaking, a population parameter is a numerical value that characterizes some aspect of an entire population, such as the mean or standard deviation.
 Since it's often impractical or impossible to study an entire population, we take a sample from it and use the sample data to make inferences about the population parameter.

 The process starts with defining two hypotheses: